Jarichi/Mysteries-of-Rankhra/Lore/Groups/ResearchGroup.md

 # Goals
 wants ot improve and solve the information and such that is available about Rankhra, and wants to go where no group has gone before.
 # Political landscape
 Since Rankhradventurers is a relatively new group, but with a relatively influential leader, they have a solid footing with regards to the rest of Zal'Aata.
-However, due to their leader, they are also discreetly being investaigated by the [[IntelligenceAgency]].
+However, due to their leader, they are also discreetly being investigated by the [[IntelligenceAgency]].
 ## Rivals